-A few years ago, we implemented a creative traffic calming measure, both appealing and effective, in our village Ottenhofen, in the East of Munich: colourfully painted, fun wooden figures have been installed by the side of the road in residential areas.
+A few years ago, we implemented a creative traffic calming measure, both visually appealing and effective, in Ottenhofen, a village in the East of Munich: colourfully painted, fun wooden figures have been installed by the side of the road in residential areas.

 On this page, you will find free templates ready for download and an instruction to craft the figures.
 This will be a lot of fun and the colouring step would be a great activity for kindergarten or primary school children.
 Why not start your own parent-led initiative to craft your own wooden figures together with the kids!

 We advise you to carefully read through the instruction manual before you begin to plan the process, so you will know exactly which materials you need.

 Please note, this instruction manual is for personal use only.
 Any liability for damages resulting from crafting and the subsequent use of the figures is explicitly excluded.

 Step 1: Download templates

 Choose the characters you would like to craft as wooden figures and download the respective PDF files.

 We recommend that you already decide on where you would like to install the figure (please find more advice on this in the last step, below).
 Would you like the figure to look to the left or to the right?
 PDF files are available for both versions.
 If you want to install the figure where both sides will be visible and have to be coloured in, then you need to download both character templates.

 Step 2: Tools and materials

 You will need the following resources to craft the figures: